pret/pokered/FEATURES.md

 ![movedex](/screenshots/movedex.png?raw=true) ![movedex thunderbolt](/screenshots/movedex_thunderbolt.png?raw=true) ![movedex flamethrower](/screenshots/movedex_flamethrower.png?raw=true) ![movedex surf](/screenshots/movedex_surf.png?raw=true) ![movedex eq](/screenshots/movedex_earthquake.png?raw=true)

 - Ghost Marowak can be caught, and if you have Alt Pkmn Palettes turned on, it has a special ghostly coloration.
 It wants revenge on Team Rocket!
+Mr Fuji will react differently to being saved if you caught it.

 - The Safari Zone now has 3 different "Modes" of Safari Game.
 They are:
   - `CLASSIC`: the original game's "Safari Game".
 Use bait and rocks instead of your well-trained pokemon to try to catch wild pokemon with Safari Balls.
 The only change to this mode is that you have 700 steps instead of 500.